-It's a typical story - where a matchmaker, some scratchy old records, a custom banjo and a flyfishing trip all conspire - leading to a meeting in 2007 at an old-time fiddle jam.
+It's a classic story.
+A matchmaker, some scratchy old records, a custom banjo and a flyfishing trip all conspired to a meeting in 2007 at an old-time fiddle jam.
 She was living in Victoria, BC and he was living in Arcata, CA. Both had been playing music for decades and loved early country, old time, folk, blues, and bluegrass.
 She sent him a copy of the 1928 recording Tupelo Blues from Hoyt Ming & His Pepsteppers, he thought she was a-okay, and they married 3 months later.
-In 2010 they moved their home and the J. Romero Banjo Company north to the BC interior, to her hometown of Horsefly.
-In this way-out-there small place, surrounded by wilderness and good people, they build their finely crafted banjos, and play and write the music, new and old.
+In 2010 they moved their home and the J. Romero Banjo Company north to the central British Columbia town of Horsefly (her hometown).
+Surrounded by wilderness and good people they build their finely crafted banjos and play the music new and old.
 They have released two records as a duo and two records with other folks, and are set to release their third duo record in 2015.

-Writing songs about ageless characters, hard lives, loss and love, Pharis’ songs have been played on radios around the world, and she was called a “historical treasure” by the BC Folklore Society.
+Writing songs about ageless characters, hard lives, loss and love, Pharis’ songs have been played on radios around the world.
+She was called a “historical treasure” by the BC Folklore Society.
 On stage from a very young age with her family's country band, classically trained and country schooled, she was a co-founder of the award-winning and innovative roots-folk band Outlaw Social, releasing two celebrated albums from 2005 to 2009 before venturing out musically with Jason.

 Jason was a fixture on the Arcata, CA bluegrass and old-time scene before coming to BC, and is deft in banjo styles from early fingerstyle to clawhammer to bluegrass.
 When not playing banjo, his resophonic and acoustic guitar playing is a distinct texture, melodic and percussive.
 His singing and his playing has been called both seductive and badass.